kdm9/rab/src/02_organisation.md

 ### Backups

 Step 0 of all analyses is to BACK UP RAW DATA NOW!!!
 Be a data squirrel.
-There is a lot of theory around backups, but some tips: don't trust your data solely to institutional IT systems!
-They have a lot going on, are often understaffed, and are often more experienced with running a fleet of windows laptops than dealing with HPC and data analysis.
+There is a lot of theory around backups, but it need not be complex: Keep at least one copy of the data lying somewhere it won't be accidentally deleted, ransomwared, rained on, or otherwise lost.
+Some tips: don't trust your data solely to institutional IT systems!
+They have a lot going on, are often understaffed, and are typically more experienced with running a fleet of windows laptops than dealing with data analysis.
 At very least, keep your raw data on a hard drive along with some checksums to verify its integrity.
 A 20TB external HDD costs about 1% of the money you'd pay in sequencing to fill it -- a 1% data safety tax should be doable on nearly any budget.
+To "do it properly", research things like [3-2-1 backups](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/).
+Git-annex really helps with this, as we'll cover in chapter 6.

 ### Separate raw and re-creatable data